zoidbergZA/turtlecoin.lol/README.md

 * Create a copy of `_i18n/en.yml` and name the file after the locale.
 * Replace the English text with the translated version.
 * Add the language details to the _Localization config_ in `_config.yml`.
 * Submit a pull request.
-Find someone in the community familar with that language to review it.
+Find someone in the community familiar with that language to review it.

 ### Suggesting changes